FHantke/brave-browser-wiki/PageGraph.md

 The resulting graph allows for the analysis of the proximate and upstream causes of every modification in the document.
 We expect this information will be useful for a variety of filter list generation, privacy-preserving feature restrictions, and web compatibility analysis, among other uses.

 PageGraph is the next, production-ish version of [AdGraph](https://arxiv.org/abs/1805.09155), an earlier system for representing page execution as a directed graph.
 PageGraph advances AdGraph in a large number of ways, increasing the breath and accuracy of attributions, enabling GraphML export, being kept up to date with Brave and Chromium, among many other improvements.

+Tools
+---
+You can find tools for querying data from PageGraph archives either for python ([pageraph-query](https://github.com/pes10k/pagegraph-query)) or rust ([pagegraph-rust](https://github.com/brave/pagegraph-rust)).

 Questions / Clarifications
 ---